lnassery/ai-offline-evaluations/README.md

 To illustrate how to evaluate a model using the offline evaluation metrics detailed in this book, we'll use the LLM lama.
 You can download the lama AI model from huggingface.
 Huggingface is a standarized interface.

+A common type of model you can find out of the box image classifers (animal detection).

 ## What's in this repository
 You'll find notebooks for each chapter, with example code to compute the offline evaluation formulas.
 Each notebook references data that's available in the sourcedata folder.